 There’s enough texture and flavour here to keep you feeling satisfied instead of deprived.
 Dive into a bright ceviche or a bounty bowl filled with enough vegetables to make you feel like you’re eating the rainbow.
-Careful on the ordering, though, not everything here is great for the health-conscious.
+Careful on the ordering, though – not everything here is great for the health-conscious.

-Famish’d changed the salad bar game when they first opened in 2010, and having more locations than ever is a testament to their quality.
-Choose a pre-made salad from their salad bar and add a protein, or build your own at the counter.
+Famish’d changed the salad bar game when it first opened in 2010, and having more locations than ever is a testament to their quality.
+Choose a pre-made salad from the salad bar and add a protein, or build your own at the counter.
 Winter brings a rotating soup-of-the-day that is always interesting and vegetarian.
 Mop it up with bread from La Madre Bakery if you’re particularly hungry.

 Poke is so hot right now, and Nosh consistently delivers (both figuratively and literally) delicious options from land and sea.
 Bowls topped with salmon, tuna, prawns, chicken, beef and tempeh are mixed with punchy pickles and an array of umami-laden vegetables.
 You can even customise your bowl to make sure you get your favourite combination.